Case Result: Operation Under the Influence / Negligent Operation – Not Guilty

 Trial

 The trial lasted one day, with most of the evidence coming from the police witnesses and a short video of the booking after the client’s arrest.
-Attorney Sullivan argued that the evidence feel well below what our law requires for someone to be found guilty.
+We argued that the evidence feel well below what our law requires for someone to be found guilty.
 The prosecutor argued that there was clear evidence that the client was intoxicated, primarily from the client’s admission that he was drinking before he got in the car.

 Result

-Attorney Sullivan’s client was found not guilty at trial of all counts.
+Our client was found not guilty at trial of all counts.
 The young man was able to go on his way, continue his work (that not only required him not to have an OUI conviction, but required that he have a license), and celebrate with his family.